 Some of my readers were constantly asking about the combination of german volume training and ketogenic diet for accelerated gains in muscle mass while cutting down body fat.

-Let’s get into details of german volume training while on a ketogenic diet.
+Let’s get into details of German volume training while keto diet.

 What is German Volume Training?

 German Volume Training (GVT) was first popularized by legendary strength coach Charles Poliquin.
 GVT is a type of training that includes a high volume workout that needs to be completed within a limited time frame.

 German volume training has got its due recognition because of its ability to pack muscle mass and intense strength in a short duration of time.
 GVT protocol can be quite intense and it requires good lifting experience before you try it.

 The whole concept of GVT is focused on the combination of high volume training protocol that is followed by a short rest period.

 The easiest way to understand the German Volume Training Protocol is 10 sets of 10 repetitions, a rest period need to be between 75-90 seconds.

 Loaded weight should be about 60% of your one-rep max.
 To get the best benefits of GVT, you are advised to include compound movements in exercise plans.
 Most common movements are –

 Basics of Ketogenic diet